nihilanthmf/suprr/README.md

 ## Setting up your telegram bot

 1. Create a Telegram Account: If you don't already have one, sign up for a Telegram account.
-2. Find BotFather: Search for "@BotFather" in your Telegram contacts and start a chat with them.
+2. Find BotFather bot: Search for "@BotFather" in your Telegram contacts and start a chat with it.
 3. Create a New Bot: Type "/newbot" in the chat with BotFather.
 4. Name and Username: BotFather will prompt you to choose a name and a unique username for your bot.
-Choose any name and username you want.
+Choose a name and a username you like.
 5. Get the Token: Once you've provided the name and username, BotFather will give you a token.
 This is a unique key for your bot and is essential for accessing the Telegram API.
+The token grants access to your bot so you must not share it with anyone.
 6. Put the Token in the TELEGRAM_BOT_TOKEN in your .env file

-## Hosting the service
+## Hosting the server

-1. Host the service using (you can either use Commit-to-deploy or Docker, Dockerfile and .dockerignore are already configured in the repository)
+1. Host the service (you can either use Commit-to-deploy or Docker, Dockerfile and .dockerignore are already configured in the repository)
-2. Put the url of your newly-hosted server in the BASE_URL in .env and re-deploy
+2. Put the url of your server in the BASE_URL in .env

 Congrats!
-The backend is deployed!
+The backend is all set up!

 ## Creating a project